Work with Universal Actions for Adaptive Cards

 UserIds property is added because channels in Teams can include a large number of members.
 If all members are viewing the channel at the same time, an unconditional automatic refresh results in many concurrent calls to the bot.
-To avoid this, the
+The

 userIdsproperty must always be included to identify which users must get an automatic refresh with a maximum of 60 (sixty) user MRIs.

-For more information on how you can fetch Teams conversation member's user MRIs to add in userIds list in refresh section of Adaptive Card, see fetch roster or user profile.
+You can fetch Teams conversation member's user MRIs.
+For more information on how to add in userIds list in refresh section of Adaptive Card, see fetch roster or user profile.

 Sample Teams user MRI is